Tackling Exclusion in the Classroom: Teaching Students to be Includers (Plus Free Anchor Chart)

-If we hope to develop a sense of belonging in our students and a welcoming classroom community, I think it’s important to spend time discussing and naming behaviors that exclude others that students may experience in a classroom, school, or public environment.
-I recommend having a discussion about exclusionary behaviors early in the school year so that students have had the opportunity to think about these types of behaviors, understand that they are not acceptable, and have some strategies for counteracting exclusion when they see or experience it.
+If we hope to foster an inclusive environment and classroom community and develop a sense of belonging in our students, I think it’s important to spend time discussing and naming behaviors that exclude others that students may experience in a classroom, school, or public environment.
+I recommend discussing exclusionary behaviors early in the school year so that students have had the opportunity to think about these types of behaviors, understand that they are not acceptable, and have some strategies for counteracting exclusion when they see or experience it.

 DEFINING EXCLUSION IN THE CLASSROOM

 When you begin your discussion, be sure to define exclusion for your students.
 I define exclusion as the act of shutting out or preventing someone (or a group of people) from being part of a group or community.
 Exclusion is the opposite of extending a sense of belonging and being welcoming to others.
-Exclusionary behaviors can be obvious or subtle.
+Exclusionary behaviors can be obvious or subtle and can often quickly develop into bullying behaviors if they are not addressed head-on.

 Next, invite students to share and brainstorm a list of examples of how exclusion plays out in the classroom and school community.
 I’ve come up with a list of examples to get you started.
 (Of course, for this lesson, I’ll compile all of our examples onto an anchor chart so that we can refer back to it again and again.
 I’ll even add my definition of “exclusion” to the chart.)